Senator Manchin demands answers after death at Clarksburg VA Center

 The claim, which is the precursor to a lawsuit, asks for $1 million for personal injury and $5 million for wrongful death, along with funeral costs and loss of income.

-Senator Manchin told 13 News on Tuesday that when the report comes out, if it does not give the families closure, a U.S. Senate Investigation could be warranted.
+Senator Manchin told WOWK 13 News on Tuesday that when the report comes out if it does not give the families closure, a U.S. Senate investigation could be warranted.
 Until answers are found, Captain McCormick wants Veterans to continue going to the VA and not let this tragedy scare them away.

 “I can tell you I will take a personal interest in making sure that anything we can do to help correct this, we will do,” said McCormick.